information provided by the Western Red Cedar Lumber Association

 3. 15% is the average equilibrium moisture content of wood during the summer in the Pacific Northwest.

-4. 12% is the summer average equilibrium moisture content in dry areas of the US.
+4. 12% is the summer average equilibrium moisture content in the US’s dry areas.

 5. 6% is the average equilibrium moisture content for interiors of heated buildings.